Please feel free to comment on my review.

 The story ends with the vampires defeated by the Doctor.
 But best of all, Nyssa is returned to normal.
 I really liked it when she hugs the Doctor and bursts into tears.
 I found it a really heart-stopping moment when Nyssa saves the Doctor from Ruath by sending her out into the time vortex.

 I can’t tell you how much I’ve enjoyed this captivating ‘Doctor Who’ book.
 I wouldn’t be surprised if Big Finish turned this into an audio drama as I would like that very much.
 I assume Big Finish would produce both ‘Blood Harvest’ and ‘Goth Opera’ as audios to complete that full listening experience.

-I’ve really enjoyed ‘Goth Opera’ as a book.
-It gave me the shudders when Nyssa was becoming a vampire and it has to be the best Fifth Doctor novel with Nyssa in it.
-It’s well-written by Paul Cornell and it’s a book that I’ll remember in years to come.
+I really enjoyed ‘Goth Opera’ as a book.
+It gave me the shudders when Nyssa was becoming a vampire and it has to be the best Fifth Doctor novel with Nyssa.
+It’s well-written by Paul Cornell and it’s a book I’ll remember for years to come.
 I hope it’ll become a Big Finish audio drama someday!

 ‘Goth Opera’ rating – 10/10

 |The previous story